SixArm/startup-business-guide/topics/convertible-note/index.md

 A convertible note is a type of short-term debt financing commonly used by startups, which can be converted into equity at a later date.
 It is essentially a loan that converts into equity when a certain event, such as a future funding round or an acquisition, takes place.
 Convertible notes are usually issued to early-stage investors who provide seed funding to startups.

-The key features of a convertible note typcially include:
+The key features of a convertible note typically include:

 * Low interest rate.
 Ranges from 2% to 8% per annum.